nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 **Why use the bootstrap?**

-1. To find better standard errors and/or confidence intervals when standard approximations do not work very well.
+1. To find better standard errors and/or confidence intervals when the standard approximations do not work very well.
 1. To find standard errors and/or confidence intervals when you have no idea how to compute reasonable standard errors.